Updated April 18, 2023

 Another business etiquette is about building valuable and respectable business relationships with others.
 It is about creating an environment wherein all members of an organization feel secure, comfortable, and relaxed.

 Business etiquette is about maintaining a pleasant workplace atmosphere by treating employees and co-workers courteously and respectfully.
 The rules of business etiquette may vary from one organization to another; however, some universal laws are applicable almost everywhere and to most etiquette professionals.

 Here are some business etiquette rules that every professional must know:

 Stand When Being Introduced

-In the event that you are unable to stand up because you have been caught completely off guard, make an attempt to at least lean forward during the introduction or while shaking hands with the person.
+If you cannot stand up because you have been caught completely off guard, attempt to at least lean forward during the introduction or while shaking hands with the person.